to Mike and Ma Bell Pages; Back to Pacific Bell Page; Back to Mike and the FBI Pages

 My Fears of an incomplete investigation

-Based on my experiences, the telecoms cause more financial damage to our country by violating laws than the PG&E pipeline explosion.
-The reporter, who wrote Gaps Emerge in Telephone Consumer Protections, also believes that the phone problems are more costly to the State than the damage caused by PG&E's defective pipelines.
+Based on my experiences, and the experiences of others, I believe the telecoms cause more financial damage to our country by violating laws than the PG&E pipeline explosion.
+The reporter, who wrote Gaps Emerge , also believes that the phone problems are more costly to the State than the damage caused by PG&E's defective pipelines.
 Most of these Telecom losses could be prevented with a Telecommunications Consumer's Bill of Rights.

 So far, nobody in Government has been willing to meet with me, in person, so that I can provide evidence of fraud and corruption that is not shown on my website.
-I fear that elected Officials don't want to risk losing large campaign donations from AT&T.
+I believe that elected Officials don't want to risk losing large campaign donations from AT&T. My previous Congressman received his largest campaign donations from AT&T.

 In a Public CPUC hearing on January 13, 2011, Assemblyman Jerry Hill told the CPUC that he doesn't trust the Commission due to its "Complacency."